 I pray for your success in your law studies and in the bar exams.
 Remember, the law profession is a calling.
-It's not for everyone but if you know you have been called, you must "do justice, love kindness, and walk humbly with God."
+It's not for everyone, and if you know you have been called, you must "do justice, love kindness, and walk humbly with God."
 Micah 6:8

 A. Overview of civil procedure